TylerHobanDotCom/AutoOOF/README.md

 # Troubleshooting:

+I don't know what the error is!

+Try all steps below, I was tired of having people harass me so I just supressed all errors in the executable.
+Sorry.

 I get a file not found error!

 Uninstall "Roblox Player" in Programs and Features and reinstall.
 This error is caused by running Roblox or the installer as Administrator, which changes the folder path.
-You can also edit main.py to the correct path.
+You can also edit main.py to the correct path (you can repack the executable version if you really want to, but if you are editing the py file anyways you probably understand well enough how to use it standalone).

 The sound is still the same!